 Prof. Saibal Roy is Research Professor at the Physics Department, University College Cork (UCC) and Head of Group in the Micro-nano-systems Centre of Tyndall National Institute in Cork, Ireland.

-He is a Science Foundation Ireland Principal Investigator in the Micropower Systems and Nanomagnetics research area.
+He is a Science Foundation Ireland Principal Investigator in the Micropower Devices/Systems and Nanomagnetics research area.

 Funded Investigator Tyndall National Institute Internet of Things